gnumonik/placket/README.md

 Successfully activated Factory 114
 ```

-Contains the **Factory ID**, in this case, **144**.
-Since we ran this factory without first defining it, but might want to stop it from running at some point, the **Factory ID** gives us a way to refer to the machine.
+Contains the **Factory Name**, in this case, **144**.
+Since we ran this factory without first defining it, but might want to stop it from running at some point, the **Factory Name** gives us a way to refer to the machine.

 Instead of using run, you could **define** the factory to give it a name:

 ```
-f: print10ARP = listen >>select ARP ~> limit 10 ( pp)
+f: print10ARP = listen >> select ARP ~> limit 10 ( pp)
 ```

 Prefixing a line with `f:` is how we let Pλacket know that we are defining a factory, that is, a matched source and (chain of) machine(s).

-We could then start this factory with the `start` command instead of using run:
+We could then start this factory with the `start` command instead of using run.
+(You can also use the start command to restart an anonymous packet factory that has been paused.)

 ```
 start print10ARP